praveendesharma/portfolio/README.md

 ## 🛠️ Tech Stack

 - HTML5 / CSS3
-- Vanilla JavaScript (no frameworks—for now)
+- Vanilla JavaScript (no frameworks — for now)
 - GitHub Pages for deployment

 ## 🌱 In Progress